-^{}The issuer's right to early redemption from March 18, 2023

-Debentures No. 2/2017 Subordinated and unsecured debentures in registered name form

-Outstanding debenture value Baht 3,000 million Issue Date August 18, 2017

-Interest Payment Date Twice a year on each February 18 and August 18 that the debentures are

-"A+ (tha)" by TRIS Ratings Limited Issue Rating
+7 Debentures No. 2/2017 Subordinated and unsecured debentures in registered name form Offering High net worth and/or Institutional investors Outstanding debenture value Baht 3,000 million Issue Date August 18, 2017 Interest Payment Date Twice a year on each February 18 and August 18 that the debentures are outstanding; the first interest payment date on February 18, 2018.
+Issue Rating "A+ (tha)" by TRIS Ratings Limited 0